Gallestû Galatis: Tegobessus

 After the offering, take a few moments to kneel, bow, or sit and commune with the recipient(s).

-For this, I like to thank the recipient and offer an affirmation of praise, then a brief pause, and last, a closing word or phrase.
+For this, consider thanking the recipient and offer an affirmation of praise, then a brief pause, and last, a closing word or phrase.

 Molamî (Molamos) Taranî